 Don’t let the cost keep you from having these tests.
-Most health plans, including Medicare, pay for preventive tests.
-Your doctor can help make the case if you need a test and may be able to direct you to free or low-cost programs.
+Most health plans, including Medicare, pay for preventive procedures.
+Your doctor can help make the case and may be able to direct you to free or low-cost programs.

 You should start getting your cholesterol tested at least once every 4 to 6 years starting at age 20.
 It’s done through a simple blood test.

 Your chance of getting heart disease goes up as you age.
 If you’re in your 50s, it's very important to continue getting checked.

 3. Mammogram: This is the best way to find breast cancer early.
 There's some debate about how often you should get one.